wesley-trust/wesleytrust-com/_posts/2021-04-04-graph-api-ca-config.md

 #### Users & Groups  <!-- omit in toc -->
 - Inclusion: Group created by the pipeline, with the dynamic nested group "All Users" added
-- Exclusion: Group created by the pipeline, with the nested group containing all accounts to be excluded (such as break-glass accounts) added.
+- Exclusion: Group created by the pipeline, with the nested group containing all accounts to be excluded (IE break-glass accounts) added.
 #### Cloud apps or actions  <!-- omit in toc -->
-- All cloud apps
+- Cloud apps: All cloud apps
 #### Conditions  <!-- omit in toc -->
-- Include: Any location
+- Locations: Include: Any location
-- Exclude: Selected named locations, MFA Trusted IPs, United Kingdom, IPv6 and unknown _It's important to include IPv6 and unknown locations, to reduce the chance that legitimate users will be blocked_
+- Locations: Exclude: Selected named locations: MFA Trusted IPs, United Kingdom, IPv6 and unknown

+_It's important to include IPv6 and unknown locations, to reduce the chance that legitimate users will be blocked_
 </details>